 Specifically, what does this mean?

-As a hospitality business, do you need to be between January 1 and March 31, 2026 Commissioning a GKS for the first time?
-Then you may voluntary opt to commission a GKS 2.0.
-However, because of the shortages, there is a real chance that you will still have to install an old GKS 1.0 system.
+As a hospitality business, do you need to be between January 1 and June 30, 2026 Commissioning a GKS for the first time?
+Then you can choose between:

 What about the cost?